ucsd-cse112-sp19/team13/README.md

 ```html
 	<script src="./node_modules/friday-webcomponents/dist/core-link.js"></script>
 ```

-## Meet The Team
-This project could only be finished with the contribution of our members, [meet us](https://github.com/ucsd-cse112/team13/blob/master/teamProfile.html)!

-## Documentation
+# Documentation
 Make sure to read our documentation by running the following command `npm run storybook`.
 You can see the demo of our component, complete with a beginner's hand guide

+# Meet The Team
+This project could only be finished with the contribution of our members, [meet us](https://github.com/ucsd-cse112/team13/blob/master/teamProfile.html)!

-## Contributing
+# Contributing
 If youre as passionate as we are, Thats all you need.
 See our [How To Contribute](./CONTRIBUTING.md) docs for simple steps!

 Please make sure to update tests as appropriate.

-## License
+#License
 [MIT](https://opensource.org/licenses/MIT)